angelozerr/tern-aui2.0.x/README.md

 [tern-aui2.0.x](https://github.com/angelozerr/tern-aui2.0.x) is a plugin which adds support for [AlloyUI 2.0.x](http://alloyui.com/versions/2.0.x/) to the JavaScript code intelligence system [Tern](http://ternjs.net/).

-Please read [Features](https://github.com/angelozerr/tern-aui2.0.x/wiki/Features) to see the whole feature of this tern plugin.
+Please read [Features](https://github.com/angelozerr/tern-aui2.0.x/wiki/Features) section to see the whole feature of this tern plugin.

 ## Demo